sykaeh/TransVis/README.md

 ## Getting started

-TranVis is a self-contained application using the Java JDK 1.8.
+TransVis is a self-contained application using the Java JDK 1.8.
 Download the latest packaged jar file from downloads/

 ## External libraries used